wilsonify/renewed-renaissance-storefront/README.md

-# Example Storefront
+# Renewed Renaissance

 [Mailchimp Open Commerce](https://mailchimp.com/developer/open-commerce/) is an API-first, headless commerce platform built using Node.js, React, and GraphQL.
 It plays nicely with npm, Docker and Kubernetes.

-This Example Storefront is to serve as a reference on how to implement a web based storefront using the Reaction Commerce GraphQL API.
+This Renewed Renaissance is to serve as a reference on how to implement a web based storefront using the Reaction Commerce GraphQL API.
 You can fork this project as a jumping off point or create your own custom experience using your preferred client-side technology.
-While we believe our example storefront is full-featured enough to use in production, it may be missing features your shop requires at this time.
+While we believe our Renewed Renaissance is full-featured enough to use in production, it may be missing features your shop requires at this time.

 ## Features

 Mailchimp Open Commerce comes with a robust set of core commerce capabilities right out of the box.
 And since anything in our codebase can be extended, overwritten, or installed as a package, you may also customize anything on our platform.

-This example storefront is built with [Next.js](https://nextjs.org/), [React](https://reactjs.org/), [GraphQL](https://graphql.org/), and [Apollo Client](https://www.apollographql.com/docs/react/)
+This Renewed Renaissance is built with [Next.js](https://nextjs.org/), [React](https://reactjs.org/), [GraphQL](https://graphql.org/), and [Apollo Client](https://www.apollographql.com/docs/react/)

-- Headless ecommerce example storefront built with [Next.js](https://nextjs.org/), [React](https://reactjs.org/), [GraphQL](https://graphql.org/), [Apollo Client](https://www.apollographql.com/docs/react/)
+- Headless ecommerce Renewed Renaissance built with [Next.js](https://nextjs.org/), [React](https://reactjs.org/), [GraphQL](https://graphql.org/), [Apollo Client](https://www.apollographql.com/docs/react/)
 - [Reaction GraphQL API](https://github.com/reactioncommerce/reaction/tree/master/imports/plugins/core/graphql) integration
 - Server-side rendering
 - Payments with [Stripe](https://stripe.com/) with Strong Customer Authentication included.
 - Analytics with [Segment](https://segment.com/) or any other provider
-- Reusable, customizable, themeable ecommerce React components from the [Example Storefront Component Library](https://github.com/reactioncommerce/reaction-component-library/) with [Styled Components](https://www.styled-components.com/)
+- Reusable, customizable, themeable ecommerce React components from the [Renewed Renaissance Component Library](https://github.com/reactioncommerce/reaction-component-library/) with [Styled Components](https://www.styled-components.com/)
 - Written in ES6, configured with ES6
 - Containerized with Docker